-- 1. Deploying the solution is logistically complex, as Log4j is not part of a single software platform.
+1. Deploying the solution is logistically complex, as Log4j is not part of a single software platform.
 Instead it is a part of many different web services.
-Users will have to identify all instances of its use and in some cases recompile software using the patched version. - 2.
-Vulnerable versions of the software go back nearly a decade, and some instances may be used in software that is no longer maintained.
+Users will have to identify all instances of its use and in some cases recompile software using the patched version.